 Best for: Companies that need versatile software for a wide range of services.

 Amazon Web Services offers some of the widest use cases and can be implemented for use in almost any industry.
 AWS Marketplace offers a digital catalog of independent software vendors that design industry-specific programs to deploy on the Amazon cloud.
+Learn about pricing.

 Best for: Large, multinational companies who want worldwide regional cloud coverage.